TinosNitso/VanityTXID-Plugin/README.md

 # VanityTXID-Plugin

-Message size of exactly 78 bytes currently won't work (opcode logic bug), anything else will.
-There'll be a simple fix in the next update.

 ![alt text](https://github.com/TinosNitso/VanityTXID-Plugin/blob/main/Screenshot-v1.3.1.png)

 Windows users can update their SLP Edition to the pre-release 3.6.7-dev6.
 It has a bug-fix which makes VanityTXID work faster.
 It's also easier to code for.